Exr0nProjects/learn_cpp/problems/contests/standard-xjoi/1425/timing_log.md

 08:02 | AC #4 | might as well treap for #5
 08:21 | AC #5, maybe treap was slow to code but reliable | coding #6
 08:36 | MLE #6, now what | analysing #6
+08:41 | dunno how to improve memory | break

 ## Contest Reflection